Xiongnu

 After overthrowing their previous overlords, the Yuezhi, the Xiongnu became the dominant power on the steppes of East Asia, centred on the Mongolian Plateau.
 The Xiongnu were also active in areas now part of Siberia, Inner Mongolia, Gansu and Xinjiang.
-Their relations with the Chinese dynasties to the south-east were complex—alternating between various periods of peace, war, and subjugation.
+Their relations with the Chinese dynasties to the south-east were complex, alternating between various periods of peace, war and subjugation.
 Ultimately, the Xiongnu were defeated by the Han dynasty in a centuries-long conflict, which led to the confederation splitting in two, and forcible resettlement of large numbers of Xiongnu within Han borders.

-During the Sixteen Kingdoms era, listed as one of the "Five Barbarians", their descendants founded the dynastic states of Han-Zhao, Northern Liang and Helian Xia and during the Northern and Southern dynasties founded Northern Zhou (founded by members of the Yuwen tribe of Xiongnu origin) in northern China.
+Later listed as one of the "Five Barbarians", their descendants founded in northern China the dynastic states of Han-Zhao, Xia and perhaps Northern Liang during the Sixteen Kingdoms period, and the Northern Zhou dynasty during the Northern and Southern dynasties.

-Attempts to associate the Xiongnu with the nearby Sakas and Sarmatians were once controversial.
+Attempts to associate the Xiongnu with the nearby Iranian Saka and Sarmatians were once controversial.
 However, archaeogenetics has confirmed their interaction with the Xiongnu, and also possibly their relation to the Huns.
 The identity of the ethnic core of Xiongnu has been a subject of varied hypotheses, because only a few words, mainly titles and personal names, were preserved in the Chinese sources.
 The name Xiongnu may be cognate with that of the Huns or the Huna, although this is disputed.
 Other linguistic links—all of them also controversial—proposed by scholars include Turkic, Iranian, Mongolic, Uralic, Yeniseian, or multi-ethnic.

 Name

-The word "Xiōngnú" means "fierce slave."
+The word "Xiōngnú" means "fierce slave".
 They were identified by the Han Chinese as invaders from the north who rode on horseback.
 The pronunciation of 匈奴 as Xiōngnú is the modern Mandarin Chinese pronunciation, from the Mandarin dialect spoken now in Beijing, which came into existence only in the second millennium CE.
 The Old Chinese pronunciation has been reconstructed as *xiuoŋ-na or as *qhoŋna according to Wang Li and Zhengzhang Shangfang respectively, the two most widely recognized Old Chinese reconstructions in China.
 Sinologist Axel Schuessler (2014) reconstructs the pronunciations of 匈奴 as *hoŋ-nâ in Late Old Chinese (c.
 318 BC) and as *hɨoŋ-nɑ in Eastern Han Chinese; citing other Chinese transcriptions wherein the velar nasal medial -ŋ-, after a short vowel, seemingly played the role of a general nasal – sometimes equivalent to n or m –, Schuessler proposes that 匈奴 Xiongnu < *hɨoŋ-nɑ < *hoŋ-nâ might be a Chinese rendition, Han or even pre-Han, of foreign *Hŏna or *Hŭna, which Schuessler compares to Huns and Sanskrit Hūṇā.
 However, the same medial -ŋ- prompts Christopher P. Atwood (2015) to reconstruct *Xoŋai, which he derives from the Ongi River (Онги гол) in Mongolia and suggests that it was originally a dynastic name rather than an ethnic name.